 Classification of Sand and Stones based on Sources

-The source of these aggregates whether fine or coarse affect their prices.
+The source of these aggregates whether fine or coarse affects their prices.
 That is why you need to take a look at the various sources of sands, Granite or Gravel before buying or ordering for them from your supplier.

 1. River or Sharp sand